How to teach reading skills – from theory to practice

 Concept-oriented reading instruction (CORI)

 Nation (2009) describes concept-oriented reading instruction (CORI) as an integrated strategy approach to reading comprehension (Guthrie, 2003).
-This involves training learners to use a set of strategies through the sequence of modelling, scaffolding, and guided practice.
+This involves training learners to use a set of strategies through the sequence of modeling, scaffolding and guided practice.
 These strategies include:

 - activating background knowledge,